 - Ultrasound to evaluate uterus and ovaries.

-- Hysterosalpinogram (HSG) an x-ray used to determine the blockage of fallopian tubes.
+- Hysterosalpingogram (HSG) an x-ray used to determine the blockage of fallopian tubes.

 - Sonohystogram or Hysteroscopy, to assess uterine abnormalities or problems.